Last Updated on November 5, 2022

 Taytay, the ancient capital of Palawan during the Spanish occupation, now called the Star of the North, must be on your bucket list.
 Even if Palawan is full of tourists, few passes by Taytay and they’re missing on something great.
 There are a lot of activities to do here and spending a few days in Taytay is a good way to escape the crowd.
 Deserted beaches, gorgeous waterfalls and river dolphins watching are only a few things you can do in Taytay.
-Here are some of Taytay’s best tourist spots:
+Read on to discover some of Taytay’s best tourist spots.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.

 The Irradawy dolphin species is almost extinct and can only be found in a few places across the world like in Kalimantan or in Taytay.
 To see them you’ll need to start early, around 5 am.
 The tour lasts about 2 hours and will take you along the river and then to a big lake.
 The fishermen there see the dolphins every day so your chances of spotting a couple of them are high.
 Even the ride in itself is nice, the lake is beautiful and really peaceful.

 Price: 1200 pesos for a boat good for 4 – 500 pesos for the tricycle back and forth (we got overpriced, I think you can find a better offer for the tricycle).

 Located 26 kilometers north of Taytay, this 3-levels waterfall is a nice place to relax and do some jungle trekking.
 Because I went at the end of the dry season, the falls are pretty small and the water is not that clear.
 Only the third waterfall had nice water.
 Normally the water at all 3 levels is crystal blue.